 Well, in other news that Trump might enjoy, Peter Strzok.

-Do you remember him from the old uh law fairing days trying to get Trump allegedly his messages suggested that he was part of a plot to overthrow the government?
+Allegedly, his messages suggested that he was part of a plot to overthrow the government.

-Some say he's never been convicted for anything like that, but um he was suing over his firing because I guess he claimed that he had freedom of speech in his messages to his girlfriend, and uh, since he got fired for something he said in his personal speech, he thought that his uh his free speech had been violated, and he shouldn't have been fired.
+And since he got fired for something he said in his personal speech, he thought that his free speech had been violated and he shouldn't have been fired.

 Now, if you ask me, that's a pretty bad argument.

-Uh, and he lost, so that case is over.
+So that case is over.

-So Peter Strzok loses, that's sort of like Trump winning because he would like to know that Peter Strzok lost.
+That's sort of like Trump winning because he would like to know that Peter Strzok lost.

-Um, he apologized for threatening the other Scott, Scott Jennings.
+He apologized for threatening the Scott Jennings.

-Um, and uh apparently there was an FBI referral.
+And apparently there was an FBI referral.

-I think Scott Jennings made or or somebody made a FBI referral, because what he said on social media, Olberman said of Scott Jennings, quote, you're next, mother effer, and then but keep mugging for the camera.
+I think Scott Jennings or somebody made an FBI referral because what he said on social media, Olbermann said of Scott Jennings, quote, you're next, mother effer.

-But uh Keith Olderman, who's not as dumb as he acts, He couldn't be, it wouldn't be possible.
+But Keith Olbermann, who's not as dumb as he acts, he couldn't be, it wouldn't be possible, decided he better apologize and clarify that.

-And he was like, no, no, it was not about hurting Scott Jennings, it was about his career.
+And he was like, no, no, it was not about hurting Scott Jennings.

 His career would be next.